itsrever/custom-integration-docs/README.md

 <details class="detail-object">
     <summary> <code>shop_currency</code> : <code class="type">string</code> <code class="required">required</code> </summary>
-    The default currency in you shop.
+    The default currency in your shop.
 All quantities in the order should be provided in this currency
 </details>

 <details class="detail-object">